mbradyneeley/RNASeq_Pipeline/README.md

 # RNASeq_Pipeline
-This is a fairly simple pipeline for RNASeq data analysis
+This is a simple pipeline for RNASeq data analysis